 '90 Day Fiance' spoilers: Are Colt Johnson and his girlfriend Jess still together or has the 'Happily Ever After?' couple split?

-90 Day Fiance promos for Season 5 of 90 Day Fiance: Happily Ever After? have shown Colt Johnson moving on after divorcing Larissa Dos Santos Lima and dating a woman named Jess Caroline, so did that romance work out and are Colt and Jess still together?
+90 Day Fiance star Colt Johnson introduced his new girlfriend Jess Caroline on the Season 5 premiere of 90 Day Fiance: Happily Ever After?, so was Colt successfully able to move on with Jess after his difficult divorce from Larissa Dos Santos Lima, and are Colt and Jess still together and dating?

 ADVERTISEMENT